EASStudio/Console-Craft-Game/README.md

 # Console-Craft-Game
 Console Craft is a remake of Minicraft writen in c++.
-Download the .exe file and you'll just get the game not any code.
-I do have the code in a seprate repostory.
 Updates coming soon, Enjoy!

+DOWNLOAD:
+Under Code click the "Download Zip" and extract the files.
+Once extracted double click the .exe file and play the game!